Database Lab is used to boost software development and testing processes via enabling ultra-fast provisioning of databases of any size.

 Connect to a clone

-- From the Database Lab clone page under section Connection info copy psql connection string field contents by clicking the Copy button.
+- From the Database Lab clone page under section Connection info, copy the psql connection string field contents by clicking the Copy button.

 - Here we assume that you have